MatAtBread/nodent/README.md

 This must take place early in your app, and need only happen once per app - there is no need to `require('nodent')` in more than one file, once it is loaded it will process any files ending in ".njs" or containing a `use nodent...` directive at the top of a .js file.

 You can't use the directive, or any other Nodent features in the file that initially `require("nodent")()`.
-If necessary, have a simple "loader.js" that includes Nodent and then requires your first Nodented file, or start your app with nodent from the command line:
+If necessary, have a simple "loader.js" that requires Nodent and then requires your first Nodented file, or start your app with nodent from the command line:

 	./nodent.js myapp.js